3m1n3nc3/cocktail-remote-2/README.md

 ### In simple terms

-Each cocktail button is attached to a numeric string that corresponds with the command for the associated cocktail as defined in the Arduino sketch, when the button is pressed this string is sent as a bluetooth packet through the module which will be decoded and converted to the `unsigned long` required to process the selected cocktail.
+Each cocktail button is attached to a numeric string that corresponds with the command for the associated cocktail as defined in the Arduino sketch, when the button is pressed, this string is sent as a bluetooth packet through the module which will be decoded and converted to the `unsigned long` required to process the selected cocktail.

 ## Listening for Events